yearn/yearn-vaults-v3/README.md

 # Yearn V3 Vaults

 This repository contains the smart contracts for Yearn's V3 vault implementation.
+The current vault API version is `3.1.1`.

 [VaultFactory.vy](contracts/VaultFactory.vy) - The base factory that all vaults will be deployed from and used to configure protocol fees